project-koku/koku/docs/source/testing.rst

 PDB in IQE container
 --------------------

-While IQE is running a docker container:
+While IQE (the integration test suite) is running a docker container:

     Start a shell session in the docker container that runs IQE::